You are currently browsing the category archive for the ‘vital needs’ category.

 Excerpt from Unconditional Love by John Powell

 This description of love is the epiphany of what I aspire to cultivate.
 I am blessed to reap the benefits of this intense intercourse.
 My marriage has liberated (and challenged) me in ways I have never dreamed.
-The problem in lies that all though we all deserve this unconditional love, we become to feel entitled to it.
-This entitlement then distorts our efforts to give our love unconditionally as well as thwarting those who wish to give it back.
+The problem in lies that although we all deserve this unconditional love, we become to feel resentful when we don’t get it.
+This resentment then distorts our efforts to give our love unconditionally as well as thwarting those who wish to give it back.
 It very quickly becomes a volcano of unmet needs and hurt.
-I see this entitlement push our children over the edge and make amuck of marriages.
+I see resentment push our children over the edge and make amuck of marriages.
 We wonder how a couple can be so in love on their wedding day then filing for restraining orders or divorce years later.
 When I listen to people talk to their children and/or partner, I am not surprised by our state of affairs.
-So when your child says they hate you, or your partner says they no longer love you (although they usually “act out” way before ever saying this, and kids are more honest and direct), do you retaliate with the things they did wrong or empathize with their fear and pain?
-After all, whose entitled to be entitled?
+So when your child says they hate you, or your partner says they no longer love you (although they usually “act out” way before ever saying this, and kids are more honest and direct), do you retaliate with the things they did wrong or empathize with their fear and hurt?

 “Strong feelings do not vanish by being banished; but they do diminish in intensity and lose their sharp edges when the listener accepts them with sympathy and understanding.” ~Haim Ginott between parent and child

-It is a sad myth that listing to one’s negative feelings or outbursts will positively reinforce their negative behavior.
+It is a sad myth that listening to one’s negative feelings or outbursts will reinforce their negative behavior.
 There is a huge difference between giving unconditional love and meeting vital needs versus “giving in”.
-I truly want to help people learn how to see the difference and embrace the discomfort as well as genuinely accept, validate, and listen to another’s pain.
+I truly want to help people learn how to see this difference.
+To embrace the discomfort as well as genuinely accept, validate, and truly listen to another’s pain.
 I know it is not easy, more often gut-wrenching and you usually won’t get the ideal result you were expecting, yet it will make a difference.
-Imagine if more of our communications with loved ones and strangers we more supportive than critical, then just maybe a few less of us will be buried feeling alone, afraid, and miserable…
+Imagine if more of our communications with loved ones and strangers were more supportive than critical, then just maybe a few less of us will be buried feeling alone, afraid, and miserable…

 Because in the end, when we all see the ugly things that we see, and we think the ugly things that we think, and we sometimes even vocalize those things to the people around us, it turns out that we are all unknowingly screaming the exact same words to each other.